scottburton11/burger-time/README.md

 ### Hunger
 Burger Time maintains an ActiveEffect for players afflicted by hunger.
 It adds a level of exhaustion for each 24 hour period beyond their hunger threshold, up to a maximum (default 2).

+Burger Time's Hunger effect only applies exhaustion; it does not further automate any rules that involve it.
+To accomplish that, this guide to [enhancing the exhaustion condition with MidiQol](https://www.foundryvtt-hub.com/guide/under-the-hood-enhancing-exhaustion-condition/) should do the trick.
 ## Troubleshooting
 Since hunger timers depend on the game's world time, players won't see any notifications unless the game clock advances.
 There are a few ways this can happen:

 * The [game timer is actively running](https://gitlab.com/tposney/about-time/-/blob/master/GettingStarted.md#time-passing), using `game.Gametime.startRunning()`.
 This is how Burger Time is designed to be used.
 * You manually advance the clock, using About Time's clock widget, `game.advanceTime()`, or some other method.

 Burger Time may behave weirdly if the clock has never run.
-When in doubt, use the `resetHunger` method (below) to reinitialize an actor.
+When in doubt, set the game clock, then use the `resetHunger` method (below) to reinitialize an actor.
 ## GM Macros
 The following useful macros are available for GMs:
 * `Burger Time.resetHunger(actor)` - Resets all Burger Time flags, and removes any ActiveEffects.